Kuzaki/ingamelogger/README.md

 - loggerstart (number of runs)- Starts the logging and (number of runs) dictate the number of packets definied in the previous command to log before stopping logs.
 Default number of runs is 1.
 Leaving no numbers will just log the number set previously or log 1 if none has been set.
 Logs are displayed in game system message and log files by default.

 - loggerbreak -Creates a break on the json log so it is easier to identify actions.
 You can type 'loggerbreak', do ur ingame action, then 'loggerbreak' again, and study the packets sent during the interval on the json log.
 Only works for 'loggerraw' jsons.
-The break will be called: '/////Breakoff chunk [time]'
+The break will be called: '/////Breakoff ['time']'

 It is recommended you double check the previous command output message for typos before starting the log.